MagnusThor/XSockets.WebAudioStreamer/readme.md

-##XSockets.NET 4.x WebAudioAPI + BinaryMessages
+#XSockets.NET 5 WebAudioAPI + BinaryMessages

+## About
+This repository shows how to stream audio files in chunks and process them using WebAudio API.
+Just a POC, and you can easily replace the mp3 with other sources.

-### Installed Nuget Packages
+## Installed Nuget Packages

 - XSockets
-- XSockets.Owin.Host
 - XSockets.JsApi

-### Description

-This example shows how you can send binary messages ( chunked ) and process them using WebAudio API.
-This example uses MP3 files but could easily be replaced with audio data from any kind of source.